Voting was supposed to be the beginning of the conversation.

 Roads existed before highways.
 Participation between elections is an unbuilt highway.

-Why the channels we have don't work
+Why the channels we have don't work.

 Citizens aren't apathetic.
-They use the channels they're offered — and the channels were built for something else.
+They use the channels they're offered - and the channels were built for something else.
+Here's what's available now, and why none of it was made for the years between elections.

 Social media